USGS-WiM/NSSServices/Docs/StatisticGroups/Add.md

-## Add Status Resource
-<span style="color:red">Requires Administrators Authentication</span>
+<span style="color:red">Requires Administrator Authentication</span>
-Adds a status resource to the repository.
+Adds a new statistic group resource to the repository  if it doesn't already exist.